KaiShunOleander/ansible-ksw-02/README.md

 ----------
 - site.yml      : runs the complete installation
 - control.yml   : configures the control system
-- storage.yml   : configures the storage providers
+- baseline.yml  : installs common tools and mono
 - opensim.yml   : configures all servers with the common settings and software
+- storage.yml   : configures the storage provider mysql
+- percona.yml   : configures database backups
 - asset.yml     : configures robust with the asset services
 - grid.yml      : configures robust with the grid services
 - simulator.yml : configures the simulators with the opensim services
--

 -playbooks/
+ -  shows basic information of a node in the network
  -  stack_status.yml  : shows service status of all services in the opensim stack
  -  stack_restart.yml : executes a controlled restart of the opensim stack